Walter Gibb: Test pilot

 Gibb became the chief test pilot for BAC in 1955.

 Flying the a Canberra fitted with more powerful Olympus engines Gibb made an attempt to break his own record on 29 August 1955.
 Taking off from Filton he climbed over the Bristol Channel towards Ireland and levelled off at 50,000 ft in order to burn off fuel to lighten the aircraft before continuing his ascent.
 He turned east and finally reached a record altitude of 65,876 ft (nearly 12.5 miles high) over Bristol.
 He flew his Canberra up to this record height knowing he would possibly pass out due to the altitude, but would regain consciousness to safely land his Canberra.

 In 1955 he test flew the Bristol Britannia turbo-prop airliner.
-Despite some mechanical difficulties, he flew from Bristol to Johannesburg, South Africa, refueling once in Khartoum, the trip taking 19 hours.
+Despite some mechanical difficulties, he flew from Bristol to Johannesburg, South Africa, refuelling once in Khartoum, the trip taking 19 hours.
 He trained airline pilots in the Britannia, and retired from Test Flying in 1960.

 He then became Head of Service and Technical Support for the British Aircraft Company, and later became Chairman for British Aerospace Australia in 1978.